ECU News Services

 According to representatives on both sides, the practices have talked on and off for years about a more formal alliance.
 They now believe the time is right to grow their clinical programs together and begin to develop multidisciplinary centers that will ultimately join other research and academic programs in the neurosciences at ECU to form an institute.

 "We feel that a merger of Eastern Neurosurgical and Spine with the Brody School of Medicine provides us with the best opportunity to expand neurosurgical services," said Dr. F. Douglas Jones of ENSA.
-Possible new subspecialties include neuro-oncology
+Possible new subspecialties include neuro-oncology and endovascular surgery.

 Dr. Stuart Lee, another ENSA physician added that joining the medical school and developing an institute will help recruit neurosurgeons.